Technical Product & Program Manager Salary

 Popular Employer Salaries for Technical Product & Program Manager

-Technical Product & Program Managers fill the offices of leading firms Microsoft Corp, Oracle Corp., Amazon.com Inc, General Electric Co (GE), and Expedia, Inc. Technical Product & Program Managers flock to General Electric Co (GE) for generous paychecks, where average earnings of $167K lead the pack in compensation.
+Leading companies who hire large numbers of Technical Product & Program Managers include Microsoft Corp, Oracle Corp., Amazon.com Inc, General Electric Co (GE), and Expedia, Inc. General Electric Co (GE) offers the highest compensation with a median salary of $167K.

 Popular Skills for Technical Product & Program Manager

-Technical Product & Program Managers seem to exploit a large range of skills on the job.
-Most notably, skills in Strategic Planning, Software Development Management, Business Analysis, and Product Management are correlated to pay that is above average, with boosts between 4 percent and 15 percent.
-Skills that pay less than market rate include Product Marketing, Microsoft Office, and Data Analysis.
-It is often found that people who know Program Management are also skilled in Product Development.
+Technical Product & Program Managers seem to require a rather large skill set.
+Most notably, skills in Strategic Planning, Software Development Management, Business Analysis, and Agile Software Development are correlated to pay that is above average, with boosts between 7 percent and 16 percent.
+At the other end of the pay range are skills like Microsoft Office, Product Marketing, and Data Analysis.
+Most people experienced in Program Management also know Product Development.

 Pay by Experience Level for Technical Product & Program Manager